Jon-Davis/secify/README.md

 ### Chunked Encryption Format

-Data is encrypted in fixed-size chunks for efficient streaming and memory usage.
+Data is encrypted in fixed-size chunks:

 ```
 ┌─────────────────────────────────────────────────────────────┐